-This sweet, tender Seared Chili Scallops recipe is a dish I could eat once a week!
-Honestly, it’s incredibly easy and so impressive when plated!
+This sweet and delicate Seared Chili Scallops with Baby Bok Choy recipe is a dish I could eat once a week!
+Honestly, it's incredibly easy and so impressive when plated!

 Sweet and succulent fresh sea scallops are the star of this dish!

 If you like this recipe, you’re going to want these recipes:

 - Grilled Octopus with Leeks, Thyme and Shallots